Udinanon/LOVR_Experiments/Notes.md

 They represent rotations, so they have also an axis of rotation you can also multiply a 3d vector by them and rotate it, if you mmultiply a cooridnate vector you get that vector rotated by that quaternion, or inversly that direction in the coordinate system define by the quaternion.
 Magic

+## Theater

+the basic is load a local pnh and place on some 3d box

+I want to then test some basics in moving the box around, maybe the pointer library could be useful

+next is loading images from interesting sources

+then we could test some audio reproduction

+The end goal is a 3D media room with mobile seating and screen and some basic media selection and playback control Should handle both video audio and images, from local sources and maybe something more